Bioprotocols/labop/README.md

 # PAML
 Protocol Activity Modeling Language (PAML) is a representation designed to simplify the exchange of protocols between laboratories.
-This project includes both an ontology describing PAML and a python library to
+This project includes both an ontology describing PAML and a python library to manipulate PAML documents, which are stored as RDF.
+The PAML specification is in [the PAML-specification repository](https://github.com/Bioprotocols/PAML-specification).

 # Installation